 Frances Caballo is a rock star.
 When someone is accessible on social media, advocates for authors, and gives away content that has value for authors, you’d better listen to everything she says.
 And though it’s for your own good, it doesn’t taste like bad medicine!
 Her articles, course content and e-books are chock full of great advice, written in an engaging manner.
 Highly recommended. ~ Mike Sahno

-Social Media Just for Writers was named by Penny Sansevieri of Author Marketing Experts as one of the top 50 websites for independently published authors and Penny identified me as one of 16 people to follow on Twitter in 2016.
+I was named by Penny Sansevieri of Author Marketing Experts as one of the top author marketing gurus to follow on Twitter in 2019.